Teaching and Learning Resource Center

 • If you have not used digital proctoring before, make sure you and your students have an opportunity to practice.
 Set up a practice exam for them to test the software and get used to the interface well before the exam.

-About the Proctorio remote-proctoring tool
+About the Honorlock remote-proctoring tool

-Proctorio is an automated remote proctoring solution that can serve as part of an academic integrity strategy for exams and other assessments.
+Honorlock is an automated remote proctoring solution that can serve as part of an academic integrity strategy for exams and other assessments.

-Because Proctorio requires a desktop or laptop with specific software and access privileges, it's crucial to identify ahead of time any student who may not have access to that technology and would need a different arrangement that still allows the student to take the assessment, safely, without additional fees.
+Because Honorlock requires a desktop or laptop with specific software and access privileges, it's crucial to identify ahead of time any student who may not have access to that technology and would need a different arrangement that still allows the student to take the assessment, safely, without additional fees.
 Please consult with your department or college leadership to determine appropriate alternative arrangements.
 (Note that mobile devices such as iPads do not work with remote proctoring solutions, although many products, including some in use at Ohio State, have plans to eventually institute this functionality.)

 Because any high-stakes, closed-book exam is prone to cheating, and because any virtual proctoring tool is imperfect and will not address all factors related to academic integrity(for example, sharing information about questions online post-exam), longer-term strategies are recommended for designing more robust forms of exams.